Recent News & Events

 In his visit to Brandeis University, Prince Zeid – Permanent Representative of the Hashemite Kingdom of Jordan to the United Nations – delivered a Distinguished Lecture in International Justice and Human Rights, and participated in a discussion in conjunction with Professor Donald Ferencz, Co-founder and Executive Director of the Planethood Foundation.
 The discussion, "Defining the Crime of Aggression," preceded his lecture "Beyond Nuremberg: The Future of International Criminal Justice."
 To read more about these individual events, click on the event titles.
+The full text of his speech was recently published by the Ethics Center, and can be read or downloaded here [PDF].
 Prince Zeid's visit was featured in The Justice student newspaper.
 Read the article here.

 Winter/Spring 2013 issue of Ethics Central now in print and online (1/21)